MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 # Add a search box to your intranet site

+> [!IMPORTANT]
+> Microsoft Search in Bing settings are now available in the Microsoft 365 admin center.
+Get started by [assigning search admins](https://docs.microsoft.com/en-us/microsoftsearch/setup-microsoft-search#step-2-assign-search-admin-and-search-editor) in your admin center.

 For fast access to relevant search suggestions and work results, add a Microsoft Search search box to any intranet site or page.

 ## Add a search box to an intranet page